crhansbury/vopmembership/README.md

 * Email (ex: user@example.com)
 * Phone (ex: (215) 555-1234)
 * Address (ex: 123 Main St, Philadelphia PA 00000)
+* Status (ex: Active)

 The program will use `openpyxl` to collect and edit the information in this spreadsheet.
-Using the `Data Class`, the program will parse the information in the xl sheet and use it to populate a dictionary, which will allow the program to collect the information from the excel spreadsheet.
+Using the `Data Class`, the program will parse the information in the xl sheet and use it to make a list of objects in the Member class, which will allow the program to collect the information from the excel spreadsheet.

 The spreadsheet will also include a "date modified" field.